MatiasStorm/OurWebsite/README.md

 # Our Website
+A website displaying information about computer components, such as CPU, GPU and RAM.

+## Assignment
 School assignment from the 2. semester of the computer science degree at KEA.

-## Assignment
 ### Description
 Create a simple website with spring-boot and thymeleaf.